gear-foundation/gear-wiki/docs/developing-contracts/gstd.md

 ## Message handing

 Gear allows users and programs to interact with other users and programs via messages.
-Messages can contain a `payload` that will be able to be processed during message executione.
+Messages can contain a `payload` that will be able to be processed during message execution.
 Interaction with messages is possible thanks to the module `msg`

 ```rust
 use gstd::msg;